-In order to comply with the AMS's investment policy, the Board is responsible for investing its funds only in interest-bearing accounts that are risk-free and short-term.
-During the years ended July 31, 2022 and 2021, the Board held their funds in a sweep account, which is fully FDIC insured.
+In order to comply with the AMS' investment policy, the Board is responsible for investing its funds only in interest-bearing accounts that are risk-free and short-term.
+During the years ended July 31, 2023 and 2022, the Board held their funds in a sweep account, which is fully FDIC insured.